More than half of younger Canadians need an inheritance for financial goals: survey

 Pollara Strategic Insights surveyed 1,517 adult Canadians between Aug.
 15 and 16, to better understand their money transfer habits since the start of the pandemic.

-It found that 25 per cent of Canadians aged 18 to 34 had either received or given a financial inheritance since March 2020, compared to the national average across all age groups of 14 per cent.
-While they’re the age cohort most likely to receive money, the survey found they send more wealth transfers than their older counterparts.
+It found that 25 per cent of Canadians aged 18 to 34 had either received or gave a money transfer since March 2020, compared to the national average across all age groups of 14 per cent.
+While they’re the age cohort most likely to receive money, the survey found they also send more transfers than their older counterparts.

 Fourteen per cent of Gen Z and millennials sent money transfers, compared to one per cent of respondents aged between 35 and 54, and four per cent of respondents above the age of 55.